oneapi-community/awesome-oneapi/README.md

 * [The Magic of Fractals](https://github.com/AbhiLegend/one-api-fractal-dpcpp) - In colloquial usage a fractal is "a rough or fragmented geometric shape that can be subdivided in parts each of which is (at least approximately) a reduced/size copy of the whole".
 The term was coined by Benoît Mandelbrot in 1975 and was derived from the Latin fractus meaning broken or fractured.
 * [Intel® oneAPI Rendering Toolkit introduction: GDC 2021 showcase](https://software.intel.com/oneapi/render-kit) - Develop with the Intel® Rendering Toolkit for high fidelity and high performance ray tracing applications.
 Improve your games with ray tracing experiences.

+## Machine Learning
+* [isolalert](https://github.com/cabelo/isolalert) - Project created to analyze the behavior of the population calculate the necessary distance between people to avoid contagion (COVID-19) and statistical processing of the number of people and vehicles in a given region.
+* [Fighting Novel Coronavirus COVID-19 with Data Science &amp](https://github.com/azeemx/fighting_covid19_with_ds_ml.git) -  Machine Learning.
+In December 2019 A novel Coronavirus was found in a seafood wholesale market located in Wuhan China.
+On 11 February 2020 WHO announced a name for the new coronavirus disease: COVID-19.
+And was recognised as a pandemic on 11 March 2020.
+* [ORM One Remote Monitor](https://github.com/cabelo/orm) - COVID-19 will change people's habits.
+We will use teaching and remote work (home office) more frequently schools and companies will need to measure student performance and employee commitment.

 ## Tutorials
 * [Pro TBB Book code samples ported to oneAPI](https://github.com/Apress/pro-TBB) - The latest book on Threading Building Blocks (TBB) was recently published by Apress.
 The book comes with code samples available on GitHub.
 This project intends to port some of the examples to oneAPI to take advantage of the new features of this promising heterogeneous programming model.
 * [oneAPI example](https://github.com/fgq1994/NLP-Tutorials/blob/master/transformer.py) - transformer example